How to Answer Audience Questions and Master the Q&A

 It takes more confidence to admit your uncertainties than to hide them.
 Your audience understand this, and will appreciate an honest answer over a hazy half-truth.

-Keep your integrity and by answering transparently.
+Keep your credibility by answering transparently.

 The phrase “off the cuff” originates from dinner speakers who would literally write notes on the cuff of their sleeves.